trentlarson/endorser-mobile/README.md

       - Put the google...keystore file in place.
     - For error: "Google Api Error: forbidden: The caller does not have permission"
       - Check that the pc-api...json file is in place.
 Also go to Console -> Setup -> API access and find that Service Account key, then Grant Access.
-  - To create a new release & upload:
+  - To create a new release & upload -- especially if it shows on Releases Overview but not in Production track:
     - Do one of these in Google Play Console:
       - In Internal testing, "Edit release", or
       - In Production, "Create new release" or "Edit release", or